 Bluetooth Module | Close-up connections | Medium |

-For remote management tips, see our guide on remote art installation monitoring.
+For remote management tips, see our guide on setting up arduino web servers.

 Getting In Sync with Multiple Arduino Boards